• Skip to primary navigation

 ingredients needed for the recipe.

-• Pie crust - Use homemade or store-bought pie crust.
+• Pie crust - Use my homemade all butter pie crust recipe or store-bought pie crust.
 Puff pastry might not work well for this Halloween pop tarts recipe because the ghosts will not look as neat.

 • Jam - I like to use a deep red-colored jam or jelly to mimic bloody eyes, like in skull cookies.
 Feel free to use other jams or preserves such as apricot, cherry, strawberry or black berry.